formix/infernal-engine/README.md

 A model is a way to define rules and facts using a simple Javascript object.
 Usually, a model is defined in its own Node module.
-Alternatively, a single module could export a set of related models in the same exports.
+Alternatively, a single module could export a set of related models in the same export.

 ```javascript
 // module character.js